 Tips and Tricks!

-To automatically create the most current version of the Batch Upload User Spreadsheet for existing users, download it by going to My Applications->Administration->Reports and select Data Download.
-Select the report named User Bulk Download.
+To automatically create the most current version of the Batch Upload User Spreadsheet for existing users, download it by going to Reporting->Administration and select the report named User Bulk Download.
 This produces a Batch Upload User Spreadsheet of all current users including all existing profile data.
 To create new users, simply add additional rows to this spreadsheet.
 Note: this spreadsheet will NOT contain password data for existing users.
 The Password field in the spreadsheet is a required field.

 Refer to the Brainshark Support knowledgebase to get the latest version of the Batch Upload Utility.